-⚠ Disease Prevention Section, Public Health Promotion and Disease Prevention Division
+Disease Prevention Section, Public Health Promotion and Disease Prevention Division

-Immunization is important to protect babies against illnesses.
-Shinjuku City conducts immunizations for eligible city residents.
+Immunization is important to build infant immunity and protect them against illnesses.
+Shinjuku City provides subsidies for the cost of immunizations for eligible city residents.
 The immunization time period varies depending on age and the type of immunization.
 Preliminary checkup sheets are mailed to those who are eligible.